-- We immediately established a comprehensive communications strategy, so relevant parties could be kept in informed and involved at key stages.
+We established a comprehensive communications strategy, so all parties could be kept in informed and involved at key stages.
 We didn’t want to launch ‘an engagement initiative’, rather allowing the results to speak for themselves, but people needed to know that the leadership team were acting on the results of the survey and eager to listen and support the engagement of the function.

-- We worked to establish a clear mission statement, one that was aspirational, supported by the bank’s values, and that people could connect to.
+We worked to establish a clear narrative for change, one that was aspirational, supported by the bank’s values, and that people could connect to.
 We then established a new behavioural framework to drive engagement and support.

-- To support the roll out we elicited the managers already moonlighting as agents of change from across the business - the ones who understood the power of engagement and had the leadership and influencing skills to bring people with them.
+To support the roll out we elicited the managers already working as agents of change from across the business - the ones who understood the power of engagement and had the leadership and influencing skills to bring people with them.

-- Finally we trained the change agent network to run The Power of Connection, a day-long workshop with groups of employees from across the function, in which they had the opportunity to discuss how teams could better work together to support the mission, and how their contribution could enable that.
+Finally we trained the change agent network to run The Power of Connection, a day-long workshop with groups of employees from across the function, in which they had the opportunity to discuss how teams could better work together to support the mission.

-- The goal of each session was to enable each individual to reconnect to their core drivers and where possible, align personal motivation to the goals of the organisation.
-The workshop provided an opportunity for people to step back and get a different perspective, to share their thoughts and ideas, to feel recognised and valued.
+The goal of each session was to enable each individual to reconnect to their core drivers and align personal motivations to the goals of the organisation.
+The workshop provided an opportunity for people to step back and get a different perspective, to share their thoughts and ideas, and to feel recognised and valued.